open-contracting/standard/docs/schema/identifiers.md

 </div>

 The ocid prefix itself is made up of two parts: a prefix agency identifier (currently only 'ocds' is used), and a random six-character alphanumeric string generated for each publisher of data.

 The ocid is case-sensitive; in other words, the letter case of an ocid must be consistent.

+It is good practice to separate the ocds prefix and the internal identifier with and hyphen (`-`).

 ### Registered prefixes